pyppeteer/pyppeteer/README.md

 ### Attention: This repo is unmaintained and has been outside of minor changes for a long time.
 Please consider [playwright-python](https://github.com/microsoft/playwright-python) as an alternative.
-If you would like to overhaul this code to bring it up to date, please contact [me](https://github.com/Mattwmaster58)
+If you are interested in maintaining this, please contact [me](https://github.com/Mattwmaster58)

 pyppeteer
 ==========